 If you have a chronic condition, you may be able to get a special Medicare plan called a special needs plan (SNP).
-It's a type of Medicare Advantage Plan, also called Part C and D plan.
-This plan covers all of the services covered in a Part C plan and prescription drug coverage in a Part D plan.
+It's a type of Medicare Advantage Plan that is limited to people with certain diseases or conditions.
+A Medicare SNP provides coverage for hospital stays, office visits, prescription drugs, and all other Medicare-covered services.

 To join a Medicare SNP, you must have Medicare Part A and Part B. You also must live in the plan's service area.
 Then, you may be eligible if at least one of these is true for you:

-- You have one or more chronic conditions.
+- You have one or more severe or disabling chronic conditions.

 - You live in a nursing home or need nursing care at home.

 - You have Medicare and Medicaid.

 A Medicare SNP combines hospital, medical, and prescription drug benefits.
 That makes it easier to coordinate all the parts of your care, makes it easier to follow your doctor’s advice for diet and prescriptions, and can help you get help from the community.
 All of your medical services are provided through a single plan.

 Once you are enrolled in a plan, before you receive a service, it is important to make sure the SNP plan covers the services you need.
 If you are not sure, you can ask the plan for a decision in advance to make sure the service is covered.